wohaco/despace/parker_solar_probe.md

    - The first scientific observations were transmitted in December 2018.
    - NASA announced that on January 19, 2019, the Parker Solar Probe reached its first aphelion, thus completing its first full orbit.

 On December 4, 2019, the first four research papers were published describing findings during the spacecraft’s first two dives near the Sun.
 They reported the direction and strength of the Sun’s magnetic field, and described the unusually frequent and short-lived changes in the direction of the Sun’s magnetic field.
 These measurements confirm the hypothesis that Alfvén waves are the leading candidates for understanding the mechanisms that underlie the coronal heating problem.
-The probe observed approximately a thousand «rogue» magnetic waves in the solar atmosphere that instantly increase solar winds by as much as 480 000 km/h and in some cases completely reverse the local magnetic field.
+The probe observed approximately a thousand «rogue» magnetic waves in the solar atmosphere that instantly increase solar winds by as much as 480 000 ㎞/h and in some cases completely reverse the local magnetic field.
 They also reported that, using the «beam of electrons that stream along the magnetic field», they were able to observe that «the reversals in the Sun’s magnetic field are often associated with localized enhancements in the radial component of the plasma velocity (the velocity in the direction away from the Sun’s centre)».
 The researchers found a «surprisingly large azimuthal component of the plasma velocity (the velocity perpendicular to the radial direction).
 This component results from the force with which the Sun’s rotation slingshots plasma out of the corona when the plasma is released from the coronal magnetic field».

-Parker discovered evidence of a cosmic dust free zone of 5.6 million km radius from the Sun, due to vaporisation of cosmic dust particles by the Sun’s radiation.
+Parker discovered evidence of a cosmic dust free zone of 5.6 million ㎞ radius from the Sun, due to vaporisation of cosmic dust particles by the Sun’s radiation.

 <p style="page-break-after:always"> </p>